jasasonc/FatigueDS/docs/source/random_signal.rst

 SpecificationDevelopment object
 -------------------------------

-Specification development object contains data, required for the calculation of extreme response spectrum (ERS) and fatigue damage spectrum (FDS).
-It enables calculation for random signals, that are defined with the PSD or with the time-history.
+The SpecificationDevelopment object contains the data required for the calculation of the Extreme Response Spectrum (ERS) and the Fatigue Damage Spectrum (FDS).
+It enables calculations for random signals that are defined using either the PSD or time-history.
-For the time-history, two methods are available.
+For time-history signals, two methods are available.
 ERS and FDS can be determined directly from time history using convolution, or by first converting the history into PSD and calculating spectra from the PSD.

-This example contains an ERS and FDS calculation with all three avaiable methods:
+This example demonstrates ERS and FDS calculations using all three available methods:

 * from PSD